sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/sequential-logic/07-t-flip-flop.md

 | 0                 | 1               | 1   |
 | 1                 | 0               | 1   |
 | 1                 | 1               | 0   |

-## Applications

-- **Counters:** T flip-flops are commonly used in binary counters due to their toggling nature.
-- **Frequency Division:** They can divide the frequency of a clock signal by 2.
-- **State Machines:** Useful in designing sequential circuits and state machines.